September 7, 2023Review Recipe

 This rich, homemade Kentucky butter cake is a deliciously moist pound cake that is perfect to serve anytime you crave something sweet.
 Drenched in a buttery glaze, it has a slightly crispy outside and a sweet, tender center.

-Kentucky Butter Bundt Cake Ingredients
+The Best Kentucky Butter Cake Recipe Ingredients

-Kentucky Butter Cake features a rich buttery flavor that is complemented by a delicious glaze.
+Kentucky Butter cake features a rich buttery flavor that is complemented by a delicious glaze.

 Its simple ingredients come together to create a delicious dessert that will satisfy any sweet tooth.